quii/learn-go-with-tests/intro-to-generics.md

 - No.
 - Stop being rude about Java, it's not nice.
 It's nice to be nice.

-There's a lot of [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt) in the Go community about generics leading to nightmare abstractions and baffling code bases.
+There's a lot of [FUD (fear, uncertainty and doubt)](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt) in the Go community about generics leading to nightmare abstractions and baffling code bases.
 This is usually caveatted with "they must be used carefully".
 Whilst this is true, it's not especially useful advice because this is true of any language feature.

 I know this because I have written extremely awful code _without_ generics.